AUTISM INTERVENTION IN GREATER VANCOUVER, B.C.

 Loyst and Associates (L&A) has been providing intervention services for children with Autism Spectrum Disorders (i.e. Autism, Pervasive Developmental Disorder - Not Otherwise Specified, and Asperger's Syndrome) in the Greater Vancouver since 2000.
 Loyst and Associates is listed on the BC Registry of Autism Service Providers (RASP) list

 and meets the requirements to design, implement and oversee an intensive autism intervention program for children with ASD.
 We currently provide intensive autism intervention services in following communities in British Columbia for children who begin services at 5 years of age or under:

 Read more about our R&R autism intervention team members in Vancouver, Richmond and Burnaby, B.C.

 We believe that children with ASD learn best when they have daily access to trained interventionists and family members are involved in the process.
 To this end, our team provides comprehensive autism intervention, and family support for managing their child's behaviour and implementing intervention goals in their home environment.
 Families who are receiving our intervention services are encouraged to enroll in the one-to-one Parent Workshop

 to best understand, relate and provide support for their children.

 Our team of professionals includes the consultant/speech language pathologist, team leaders, interventionists and administrative support including bookkeeper and payroll support.
 All Loyst and Associates autism intervention services are covered by the funds received from the BC Autism Funding Unit.

 What is R&R Autism Intervention?

-To summarize, R&R is an individualized, developmentally based curriculum which teaches social cognition through naturally reinforcing play activities.
+To summarize, R&R is an individualized, developmentally based curriculum which teaches social cognition through natural play activities.